 One of the most intriguing aspects of the Challenger 300 is the space offered inside the cabin, which measures 16.5 feet long, over 6 feet high, and over 7 feet wide.
 The jet’s eight passengers have plenty of room to stretch their legs in the double club-four seating arrangement.
 Fully adjustable seats with fold out tables and individual power plugs offer an ideal setting for working or dining.

-The Challenger 300 is equipped with 12 windows, which provide plenty of natural light to the cabin.
+The Challenger 300 is equipped with 12 windows, which provides an ample amount of natural light to the cabin.
 In addition, low-heat LED overhead lights with a 10,000-hour life and two-zone air conditioning all come standard in the Challenger 300, keeping both passengers and crew comfortable.
 For your baggage storage, the Challenger 300 offers a 106 cubic foot exterior compartment, providing space for up to 750 lbs. of luggage, golf clubs, or skis.
 The baggage compartment can be accessed with ease while in flight through the jet’s enclosed lavatory.